-Our readers often ask us ‘How can I make money whilst stuck at home with the kids?’, or they want to know what type of jobs can be fitted around school hours.
+Our readers often ask us how they can make money whilst stuck at home with the kids or what type of jobs can be fitted around school hours.

-Well, we have some good news – there are loads of ways for stay-at-home mums and dads to make some extra money… try our top five methods for making money if you’re a stay-at-home parent.
+If you too would like to make some extra cash while looking after your little ones, we have some good news – there are loads of ways for stay-at-home mums and dads to make extra money.
+Whether it’s monetising your time, space or skills, try our top five methods for making money if you’re a stay-at-home parent.

 Moneymagpie’s Top 5 Ways For Mums to Make Money:

 - Make money from offering a service

 A handy little earner is completing online surveys in your spare time.